 This is best relished with plain streamed rice, accompanied by either aloo bhaja (fried potato strips), begun bhaja (fried eggplants) or just fried or roasted papads.
 This is a "no onion-no garlic" dal recipe, so it can be well incorporated in those fasting days.

 I just added ginger, which if preferred can also be omitted.
 But make sure to add some ghee and coriander leaves to the end product to enhance the flavour.
 It can also be served to young kids along with some mashed brown rice for a well balanced meal.
-So check the step by step pictorial recipe to prepare it.
+So check out the step by step pictorial recipe to prepare it.

 - 1/2 cup masoor dal (red lentils), soaked for an hour